You too can free yourself from the haunting secret.

-Every now and then, we receive notification that someone has started joining our website for the partners' of alcoholics, but they have not completed the process.
-We usually, at this point, send a courtesy email to see if there are any problems we can help with.
-Just last week we were in contact with a person from the United States.
-The woman in question told us that she had wanted to join us but didn't want any information to appear on her credit card statement.
+Every now and then, we receive notification that someone has started joining our website — a site for the partners' of alcoholics, but they have not completed the process.
+We typically send a courtesy email, at this point, to see if there are any problems we can help with.
+A couple of years back, we were in contact with someone from the United States.
+The woman in question told us that she had wanted to join us, but didn't want any information to appear on her credit card statement.
 This was by no means an unusual request, but one that always causes us sadness.

-Much has been written about the secret world of the alcoholic, but those closest to them seem bound into an even deeper code of silence, where even reaching out for help (as this dear lady was doing) feels shameful and difficult and must be done anonymously.
-The alcoholic might deny their problem but the tell-tale signs are read fairly easily.
-The smell, the gait, the changed demeanour and erratic behaviour is hard to hide on an ongoing basis.
+The secret world of the alcoholic has been covered many times, but those closest to them seem bound into an even deeper code of silence — one where even reaching out for help (as this dear lady was doing) feels shameful, difficult, and requires anonymity.
+The alcoholic might deny their problem but the telltale signs are fairly easy to read ... the smell, the gait, the changed demeanor, and erratic behavior is hard to hide on an ongoing basis.

-However, the partner of an alcoholic may well be the woman who serves you in a shop, the man who sorts out your insurance, the mother taking her kids to the park — all going about their lives apparently happily and normally, but hiding their daily struggles under a veil of secrecy.
-These people are virtually buried alive in a world where substance abuse is killing security and peace, and all respect and intimacy seem to be rotting into decay.
-This may sound overly dramatic, but I assure you that the world of these partners is regularly filled with crisis, chaos and a growing sense of family and relationship disintegration.
+However, the significant other of an alcoholic may well be the woman who serves you in a shop, the man who sorts out your insurance, the mother taking her kids to the park — all going about their lives apparently happily and normally, but hiding their daily struggles under a veil of secrecy.
+These people are virtually buried alive in a world where substance abuse is killing security and peace — a world where all respect and intimacy seem to rot into decay.
+This may sound overly dramatic, but I assure you that the world of these partners are regularly filled with crisis, chaos, and a growing sense of relationship disintegration.

-It is true though, that in my 28 years of living with a problem drinker, I had some very powerful reasons (I thought) to hide our situation.
-For a start, I was working in the Christian church.
-In the circles I moved in one was expected to have gained victory over all these sorts of problems.
-How could I admit that, although the love of God was far more real to me than it had ever been, my personal family life was in chaos.
+It's true though, that in my 28 years of living with a problem drinker, I had some very powerful reasons (so, I thought) to hide our situation.
+For starters, I was working in the Christian church.
+In the circles I moved in there was an expectation to have gained victory over all these sorts of problems.
+How could I admit that, although the love of God was far more real to me than it had ever been, my personal family life was in chaos?
 And to make matters worse, I was also working as a therapist!
-Who would want to come to me for help when I didn't seem to be able to help myself or my family.
-In short, I felt I should have been able to fix this mess; to stop my husband from drinking, sort out his issues and save my family from the awfulness of what was happening.
+Who would want to come to me for help when I didn't seem able to help myself or my family.
+In short, I felt I should have been able to fix this mess — to stop my husband from drinking, sort out his issues, and save my family from the awfulness of what was happening.

-But I couldn't and I didn't.
+But, I couldn't and I didn't.
 In the end, I stopped looking at what I couldn't achieve and started concentrating on what I could.
-I found a lot more empowerment and change than I expected and learned, with forethought and practise, that I could certainly contain even if I was not able to totally restrain.
-Above all, I had to realize what I want to emphasise again in this article — namely that the drinking and drug taking is not our fault.
+I found a lot more empowerment and change than I expected and learned, with forethought and practice, that I could certainly contain even if I was not able to totally restrain.
+Above all, I had to realize what I want to emphasize again in this article — namely that, the drinking and drug taking is not our fault.

-It is okay to speak out.
-It is okay to say it how it is.
-It okay to come out of the closet.
+It's OK to speak out.
+It's OK to tell it how it is.
+It OK to come out of the closet.
 That said, do it wisely!
-Choose a friend or family member who loves you enough to listen carefully, love and support you.
+Choose a friend or family member who loves you enough to listen (carefully), love, and support you.
 And if you are that friend or relative, be aware that such disclosures take immense courage.
 This person you love has been attempting, day after day, to survive their really difficult circumstances.

-If you have not reached out for a long time, realize that bringing light into your darkened situation happens best if done a little at a time with due consideration of possible consequences.
-To tell a loved one about your struggles will hopefully engender support and compassion and remove the terrible isolation you have been living in.
+If you have not reached out for a long time, realize that bringing light into your darkened situation happens best if done a little at a time, with due consideration of possible consequences.
+To tell a loved one about your struggles will hopefully engender support, compassion, and remove the terrible isolation you have been living in.

 Remember, too, that disclosure is not the same as exposure.
 The latter just increases vulnerability and shame.
-(Believe me, I know how tempting it is to decide honesty is the best policy and descend into cataloguing the litany of faults that are the daily portion from our alcoholic partners.
-There is much to tell — most of it bad).
+(Believe me, I know how tempting it is to decide honesty is the best policy and descend into cataloging the litany of faults that are the daily portion from our alcoholic partners.
+There is much to tell ... mostly the bad).

 However, please try to avoid swinging from complicit silence to reckless revelation.
 Your alcoholic loved one already carries huge amounts of shame, and exposing his problem inappropriately or nastily will almost certainly trigger his drinking button ... along will come yet another ghastly scenario for you to deal with.
-Be honest, but also be wise and be kind.
-I must also note that if you live with a violent and aggressive drunk it may be best to start the journey of disclosure with a professional, such as a doctor or therapist, because you may need specialist help and protection.
+Be honest, but also be wise and kind.
+I must also note that if you live with a violent and aggressive drunk it's probably best to start the journey of disclosure with a professional, such as a doctor or therapist, because you may require specialist help and protection.
 Do not take unnecessary risks, but do not keep silent any longer.